 Hydro One maintains insurance coverage, including liability, all risk property, boiler and machinery and directors' and officers' insurance.
 The Company also maintains other insurance coverage that is required by law, covering risks such as automobile liability, pesticide liability and aircraft liability.
 The Company does not have insurance for damage to its transmission and distribution wires, poles or towers located outside transmission and distribution stations, including damage caused by severe weather, other natural disasters or catastrophic events or for environmental remediation costs.
-The OEB has generally permitted the recovery of costs associated with extreme weather events, such as the ice storm that occurred in 1998.
+The OEB has generally permitted the recovery of costs associated with extreme weather events.